Donald Fagen: Solo career

 After Steely Dan's breakup in 1981, Fagen released his debut solo album, The Nightfly, in October 1982.
 It was certified platinum for sales of over a million copies in the U.S. and reached 11 on the Billboard Top 200 albums list.
 The first single, "I.G.Y.", released in September 1982, peaked at number 26 on the Hot 100.
 The follow-up single, "New Frontier" (January 1983), peaked at number 70 and was accompanied by a music video.
 The Nightfly was nominated for the Grammy Award for Album of the Year.
 In 2002, Rhino Records released a DVD-Audio version of The Nightfly in honor of the album's 20th anniversary.
-The bonus track, "True Companion", from The Nightfly Trilogy MVI Boxed Set is track seven on the Heavy Metal film soundtrack.
-Fagen also contributed "Century's End" to the soundtrack for the 1988 Michael J. Fox film, Bright Lights, Big City.
+The bonus track, "True Companion", from the Nightfly Trilogy MVI Boxed Set is track seven on the Heavy Metal film soundtrack from 1981.

 During the rest of the 1980s, Fagen contributed to soundtracks and wrote a column for Premiere magazine.
-In the early 1990s, he toured with the New York Rock and Soul Revue.
+In 1988, he released "Century's End" from the score to the Michael J. Fox film, Bright Lights, Big City.
+At the close of the decade, he returned to the stage with the New York Rock and Soul Revue.
 Becker and Fagen reunited in 1986 to work on the debut album by model and singer Rosie Vela.
+Becker produced Fagen's second album, Kamakiriad (1993), which was nominated for the Grammy Award for Album of the Year and reached number 10 on the Top 200 albums chart.
 Fagen co-produced and played keyboards on Walter Becker's solo album debut 11 Tracks of Whack (1994).
-Becker produced Fagen's second album, Kamakiriad (1993), which was nominated for the Grammy Award for Album of the Year and reached number 10 on the Top 200 albums chart.